CONTENTS

 schoolers.

-the Legislative Assembly?”
+school coming to the Legislative Assembly?
 So I promised with them.
-There are about 15 students
+There are

-— if you can give me a wave so we can see you, good — and they are accompanied
+about 15 students if you can give me a wave so we can see you, good and

 [13:45]